By Chris David

 Everyone talks about THE CLOUD… Store your files and photos in the Cloud.
 Cloud software!
 Cloud hosting.
 Cloud solutions!
 Cloud backups!
 Your computer went down?
 You’re running out of storage?
 You lost some data?
 Don’t worry, everything is in the Cloud.
 Do more with your money and leverage the power of the Cloud.

-But what is the Cloud really?
+What is the Cloud really?

 And how can it help your business?